bodo-ai/PyDough/pydough/exploration/README.md

 ## Available APIs

-The exploration module has the following notable APIs available for use:
+The exploration module has the following notable APIs available for use.:

 - `explain`: A function that provides detailed explanations of PyDough metadata objects and unqualified nodes.
 - `explain_structure`: A function that provides detailed explanations about the overall structure of a PyDough metadata graph.
 - `explain_term`: A function that provides detailed explanations of PyDough unqualified nodes within the context of another PyDough unqualified node.

+The APIs take an optional `config` argument which can be used to specify the PyDough configuration settings to use for the exploration.

 ## [explain](explain.py)